MrChanandlerBong07/CC_Backend_Code_2/README.md

 .env is just a file to keep private stuff (Google login keys).

 You can open the database with DB Browser for SQLite to see tables.

-👉 Do you want me to also write a super simple diagram (like boxes and arrows) for the README so it’s easier to picture how main → router → handler → DB connects?